PipedreamHQ/pipedream/COMPONENT-GUIDELINES.md

 Finally, the target app must be integrated with Pipedream.
 You can explore all apps supported by Pipedream in the [marketplace](https://pipedream.com/explore).
 If your app is not listed, please [reach out](https://pipedream.com/community/c/dev/11).

+## Process

+To create and submit a new or updated component to the Pipedream registry:

+1. Fork or branch the `pipedreamhq/pipedream` repo
+2. Develop and test a new or updated component that conforms to the guidelines in the document
+3. Create a PR for the Pipedream team to review and post a message in our [community forum](https://pipedream.com/community/c/dev/11)
+4. Address feedback provided by Pipedream
+5. Once Pipedream completes it review, the team will merge the PR to the `master` branch

+Looking for ideas?
+Check out [sources](https://github.com/PipedreamHQ/pipedream/issues?q=is%3Aissue+is%3Aopen+%5BSOURCE%5D+in%3Atitle) and [actions](https://github.com/PipedreamHQ/pipedream/issues?q=is%3Aissue+is%3Aopen+%5BACTION%5D+in%3Atitle+) requested by the community!

 # Reference Components

 The following components may be used as models for developing sources and actions for Pipedream's registry.